n8n-io/n8n-docs/docs/nodes/nodes-library/trigger-nodes/MauticTrigger/README.md

 ### 1. Mautic Trigger node

-The Mautic Trigger node will trigger the workflow when a form is submitted.
+The Mautic Trigger node will trigger the workflow when a Mautic form is submitted.

 1. First of all, you'll have to enter credentials for the Mautic Trigger node.
 You can find out how to do that [here](../../../credentials/Mautic/README.md).
 2. Select 'Form Submit Event' from the ***Events*** dropdown list.
 3. Click on ***Execute Node*** to run the node.

-In the screenshot below, you will notice that the node returns the data submitted to a Mautic form.
-This output is passed on to the next node in the workflow.
+In the screenshot below, you will notice that the node returns the data that was submitted to the Mautic form.
+This output is passed on to the next nodes in the workflow.

 ![Using the Mautic Trigger node to trigger the workflow](./MauticTrigger_node.png)

 ### 2. Twilio node (send: sms)

 This node sends a registration confirmation SMS to the users who filled out the Mautic form.
-We get the phone number of the user from the previous node.
+We get the phone number of the submitter from the previous node.

 1. First of all, you'll have to enter credentials for the Twilio node.
 You can find out how to do that [here](../../../credentials/Twilio/README.md).
 ::: v-pre